Skip to main content

 Growth Hormone Peptide Therapy

-Peptide therapies represent a more nuanced approach to stimulating the body’s own (GH) production.
+Peptide therapies represent a more nuanced approach to stimulating the body’s own growth hormone (GH) production.
 Instead of administering exogenous GH, these protocols use growth hormone secretagogues, which are peptides that signal the pituitary gland to release its own GH in a natural, pulsatile manner.
 This inherent mechanism is a primary safety feature, as it preserves the body’s own regulatory feedback loops.

 What are the safety differences between peptides?